United States Regiments & Batteries > Pennsylvania > 26th Pennsylvania Infantry Regiment

 Battle of Williamsburg

-The regiment lost 8 killed, 23 wounded and 3 captured, including Colonel Small, who was severely wounded.
-Major Berry took command.
+The regiment lost 8 killed, 23 wounded and 3 captured.
+Colonel Small was severely wounded, and Major Berry took command of the regiment.

 June 25-July 1